KaikyM/Packet-Tracer-Rounter-Example/README.md

 # Packet-Tracer-Rounter-Example

 ## Contextualization
-In this example, we have 3 hosts connected through a switch, which is connected to the router with a gateway of "192.168.0.254"
+In this example, we have 3 Hosts connected through a Switch, which is connected to the Router with a gateway of "192.168.0.254"

 ## Devices:
 - 4 - Straight-Through Cable